DavidYordan/XrayMultiMapper/README.md

 ### Image 3
 ![Image 3](img/3.png)

+## Core Versions Included

+The V2XrayResourceExtractor, which is part of this tool, already includes:
+- v2ray-core version **v4.31.0**
+- Xray-core version **v1.8.6**

+If you need to update these core components to a newer version, you can download the desired version of `v2ray.exe` and `xray.exe` from their respective official repositories.
+Replace the existing files in the tool's working directory with the downloaded versions.

+### Updating Core Versions
+1. Download 'xray/xray.exe' from the [Xray-core releases on GitHub](https://github.com/XTLS/Xray-core/releases).
+2. Download 'v2ray/v2ray.exe' from the [v2Ray-core releases on GitHub](https://github.com/v2ray/v2ray-core/releases).
+3. Replace the existing files in the V2XrayMultiMapper's working directory with the downloaded files.

 ## Future Development

 The tool is under active development, with plans to expand features and protocol support based on community feedback and demand.

 ## Setup Instructions

-1. Download 'xray/xray.exe' from the [Xray-core releases on GitHub](https://github.com/XTLS/Xray-core/releases).
-2. Download 'v2ray/v2ray.exe' from the [v2Ray-core releases on GitHub](https://github.com/v2ray/v2ray-core/releases).
-3. Unzip and place it in the tool's working directory.
-4. Rename the file as needed to match your configuration setup.
+Follow the standard setup procedures for V2XrayMultiMapper.
+The tool will automatically extract and set up the included versions of v2ray-core and Xray-core.

 This tool is an excellent choice for those looking to easily manage complex configurations in v2ray and xray, offering a user-friendly interface to handle intricate proxy setups.